-In simple words, a circulatory system in a human body is the system that delivers nutrients and oxygen to cells, and takes away the wastes produced by the cells.
+In simple words, a circulatory system in the human body is the system that delivers nutrients and oxygen to cells and takes away the wastes produced by the cells.
 We have listed down complete Circulatory System Facts for Kids that will help you in learning all about Circulatory Systems.
-You are going to learn about its definition, location, main organs, parts, functions, working, types, importance, diseases and many other interesting facts about Circulatory Systems.
+You are going to learn about its definition, location, main organs, parts, functions, working, types, importance, diseases, and many other interesting facts about Circulatory Systems.

 Circulatory System Facts For Kids